-A subcontractor agreement is a legal document used by a contractor when bringing in another worker or company, known as a subcontractor, to assist with a project or deliver a particular service.
-This practice is common, especially in fields like construction.
+A subcontractor agreement is a legal document a hiring contractor uses to bring another worker or company, known as the subcontractor, to assist with a project or deliver a particular service.
+This practice is common in industries like construction and manufacturing, where the projects require specialized skills or are complex or time-sensitive.

-Typically, the independent contractor already holds a service contract with a client and may bring in a subcontractor to handle specific aspects or even the entirety of the project.
-The subcontractor agreement is usually appended to the contractor’s agreement with the client and will detail the roles, obligations, liabilities, and any other terms governing the subcontractor’s involvement in the project.
+Typically, the independent contractor already holds a service contract with a client and may bring in a subcontractor to handle specific aspects of the project.
+The contractor should attach the subcontractor agreement to the contractor’s agreement, specifying the original client and detailing the terms that govern the subcontractor’s involvement in the project.

 Subcontractor Agreement – By State